Do you go crazy for wreck diving like us?

 Diving spot top lists has always been somewhat controversial.

 Every time anyone denotes any dive site as being among the five or ten best, someone has a site that belongs there.
 And it’s probably rightfully so, as there are many more fantastic dive sites around the world than can be crammed into any list.
 They’re all fantastic for different reasons, making it hard to choose one over another.
-Be that as it may, the list below is intended to serve as a source of inspiration for wreck divers.
-And is partly based on where I’ve dived myself, and what is on my bucket list!
+Be that as it may, the list below is intended to serve as a source of inspiration for scuba divers who love wreck diving.
+This list is partly based on where I’ve dived myself, and partly what I got on my bucket list!

 Diving the Thistlegorm, Egypt